 Next you need to decide whether you are going to deploy your own Upspin

 directory and store servers, or use those maintained by someone else.

-While it is straightforward to deploy one’s own servers, it is a more complex
+While it is not too hard to deploy one’s own servers, it is an involved

 process that is documented in Setting up